Gamini Iriyagolla

 Iriyagolla entered the Ceylon Civil Service (CCS) at the age of twenty four having become first at the Civil Service Examination.
-During his service in the CCS, he attended University of Cambridge for postgraduate study and served in the Ministry of Agriculture & Food as Deputy Director of Agricultural Development; Co-Director of the Agrarian Research & Training Institute (ARTI); Senior Assistant Secretary, Ministry of Agriculture & Lands.
+During his service in the CCS, he attended Trinity Hall, University of Cambridge for postgraduate study (LLM) and served in the Ministry of Agriculture & Food as Deputy Director of Agricultural Development; Co-Director of the Agrarian Research & Training Institute (ARTI); Senior Assistant Secretary, Ministry of Agriculture & Lands [2].

 Following his retirement from the Sri Lanka Administrative Service he served as Presidential adviser for President Ranasinghe Premadasa.
 He authored several books and was a regular contributor to several newspapers.

 He died on 3 February 2003 with the final rites taking place at the Colombo General Cemetery.
-He was married to his wife Indrani, with whom he had two children Nayani and Rohan.
+He was married to Indrani Iriyagolla, with whom he had two children Nayanee and Rohan.